Libby (service): Reception

 A reviewer for Literary Review of Canada praised Libby's management of reading data, including books read and books in queue for reading.
 A reviewer for Time called Libby one of the best apps of 2018.
 Popular Mechanics named Libby as one of the best apps of the 2010s.

-Some have argued, for example, that Libby's business model, which depends on charging libraries for digital licenses that are timebound or limited to a certain number of uses or uses, has diverted libraries' acquisitions budgets away from physical media toward increasingly expensive subscriptions, which do not contribute to the long-term growth of a library's underlying assets.
+Some have argued that Libby's business model, which depends on charging libraries for digital licenses that are timebound or limited to a certain number of uses, has diverted libraries' acquisitions budgets away from physical media toward increasingly expensive subscriptions, which do not contribute to the long-term growth of a library's underlying assets.

 Growth in costs driven by Libby utilization has led some public libraries to impose digital borrowing limits.

 In March 2025, Missouri Secretary of State Denny Hoskins paused funding to the Libby's parent company Overdrive until it could prove that it had safeguards barring children from accessing inappropriate content.